 Martin continued test flights on the aircraft until November 1943, when the Old Lady was passed on to the Navy.
 By this time the Navy had decided that big lumbering easy-kill patrol bombers were not such a good idea after all, and the flying boat was converted to a cargo aircraft before it was handed over.
 The provisions for turrets and guns, bomb bays, and armor plate were removed, cargo-loading hatches and cargo-loading equipment were installed, and the decking was reinforced.
 The modified aircraft given the designation "XPB2M-1R".

 The XPB2M-1R operated in a training role out of the Naval Air Station (NAS) at Patuxent River, Maryland, until January 1944, when it was transferred to the Naval Air Station at Alameda, California.
-It made 78 round trips between San Francisco, and Honolulu until being retired in March 1945.
-The Old Lady was then overhauled and used by Martin for training.
+It made 78 round trips between San Francisco and Honolulu until being retired in March 1945.
+The Old Lady was then overhauled, to be used by Martin for training.

 * The Navy was pleased enough with the Old Lady in its transport configuration that they decided to order 20 of a purpose-built transport version for the specific purpose of proving airlift services between Alameda and Honolulu.
 The new version was given the designation "JRM-1".